 How do I install Exodus?

-To install Exodus on Windows, Mac, or Linux simply download the latest version from:
+To install Exodus on Windows, Mac, or Linux simply download the latest version from our website.

 For Windows users, you can click the installer after downloading and it will automatically install the application to your desktop.
 It should only take a few seconds to install, and you will be all set to get started.